-- The policies and procedures adopted by the Trustees and Local Governing Bodies are followed by all staff. - The policy is reviewed and updated whenever it is required, at a minimum this will happen annually. - The policy is available publicly on the Trust website. - Designated staff review the policy in consultation with the Trust and any guidance from the Local Authority. - Sufficient resources and time are allocated to enable the designated persons and other staff to discharge their responsibilities including taking part in strategy discussions and other multi-agency meetings, to contribute to the assessment and support of children and young people and be appropriately trained. - A Single Central Record all staff and volunteers, and their safeguarding training dates is maintained and that this list confirms that all staff and those volunteers who meet the specified criteria have had a DBS check, when this check was made and when it will be renewed. - All staff and volunteers feel able to raise their concerns about poor and unsafe practice in regard of pupils, and such concerns are addressed in a timely manner in accordance with agreed policies.

-- School staff are sensitive to signs that may indicate possible safeguarding concerns.
-This could include, for example, poor or irregular attendance, persistent lateness, children missing from education, forced marriage or female genital mutilation. - All staff, governors and volunteers should undertake appropriate (to role) child safeguarding training, which is updated regularly, in line with Transform Trust guidance. - Will be responsible for overseeing that all staff and visitors to the school site are wearing the appropriate ID badge at all times. - All staff undergo safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring at induction.
+- The policies and procedures adopted by the Trustees and Local Governing Bodies are followed by all staff. - The policy is reviewed and updated whenever it is required, at a minimum this will happen annually. - The policy is available publicly on the school website. - Designated staff review the policy in consultation with the Trust and any guidance from the Local Authority. - Sufficient resources and time are allocated to enable the designated persons and other staff to discharge their responsibilities including taking part in strategy discussions and other multi-agency meetings, to contribute to the assessment and support of children and young people and be appropriately trained. - Each school and the Central team should maintain a Single Central Record which includes all staff, agency staff, contractors and volunteers (including Governors).
+The Single Central Record will hold information on recruitment checks, DBS checks, right to work, as well training records. - All staff and volunteers feel able to raise their concerns about poor and unsafe practice in regard of children, and such concerns are addressed in a timely manner in accordance with agreed policies. - School staff are sensitive to signs that may indicate possible safeguarding concerns.
+This could include, for example, poor or irregular attendance, persistent lateness, children who are absent from education, forced marriage or female genital mutilation. - All staff, Governors and volunteers should undertake appropriate (to role) child safeguarding training, which is updated regularly, in line with Transform Trust guidance. - Will be responsible for overseeing that all staff and visitors to the school site are always wearing the appropriate ID badge. - All staff undergo safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring at induction.
 The training should be regularly updated.
 Induction and training should be in line with any advice from the safeguarding partners.